haywirecoder/homebridge-envisalink-ademco/README.md

 This module was designed to work with Ademco Envisalink module with the Vista series alarm panels.
 It supports alarm operations (e.g. Arm, disarm, night and stay), bypassing of zones, special function keys (e.g. Fire, Panic, Medical) and exposes the alarm system sensors to homebridge.

-This module is leveraging a modified version of a node-red implementation ( https://www.npmjs.com/package/node-red-contrib-envisalink-ademco ) and a Homebridge envisalink DSC module ( https://www.npmjs.com/package/homebridge-envisalink )

 Limits: